eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 60% of the heap now contains free memory as a result of the final global cycle increment, which is split between the following areas of the heap:

-- The *nursery* area, which gained 0.9 MB of free memory.
-The *nursery area now has 224.6 MB (235,516,088B) available as free memory.
-At the start of the final increment, the *nursery* area had 223.7 MB (234,609,440B) of free memory available.
+- The nursery area, which gained 0.9 MB of free memory.
+The nursery area now has 224.6 MB (235,516,088B) available as free memory.
+At the start of the final increment, the nursery area had 223.7 MB (234,609,440B) of free memory available.
-- The *tenure* area, which gained 355.2 MB (372,521,216B) of free memory. (the *tenure* area now has 395.7 MB (414,960,416B) available as free memory.
-At the start of the final increment, the *tenure* area had 40.5 MB (42,439,200B) of free memory available.
+- The tenure area, which gained 355.2 MB (372,521,216B) of free memory. (the tenure area now has 395.7 MB (414,960,416B) available as free memory.
+At the start of the final increment, the tenure area had 40.5 MB (42,439,200B) of free memory available).

-**Note:** The global GC cycle runs to reclaim memory in the *tenure* area.
-The freeing up of memory in the *nursery* area is achieved by using the partial GC cycle.
+**Note:** The global GC cycle runs to reclaim memory in the tenure area.
+The freeing up of memory in the nursery area is achieved by using the partial GC cycle.
 For more information, see [`gencon` Policy(default)](gc.md#gencon-policy-(default)).

 After the final increment of the global cycle completes, the global cycle ends and the STW pause ends, as shown in the following output: